wanx-troopers/wanx-troopers.github.io/ovi.md

 Fastwan 5B lora seems a better than 5B turbo.

-Kijai: WAN 2.2 VAE is only for 5B model; Ovi is based on 5B.
+Kijai: WAN 2.2 VAE is only for 5B model; Ovi is based on Wan 2.2 TI2V 5B so it fits.

 Ovi means "door" in Finnish.